 On average, 60% of Social Security Disability Insurance (SSDI) claims are not accepted at the initial application and about 80% are denied when the case is reconsidered.
-At the law office of Popowski, Callas & Shirley, P.A., we aim to increase your odds.
+At the law office of Popowski, Callas & Shirley, P.A., in Columbia, SC we aim to increase your odds with the help of our skilled social security appeal lawyers.

 We frequently appear before federal administrative law judges (ALJs) and in federal court.
 Attorney Nicholas G. Callas handles Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) cases throughout South Carolina, North Carolina and Georgia.
 Contact our law office to put this experience on your side.